 Open to All: British Heritage

-So it makes sense to champion openness by announcing that in modern Britain, pilgrimage can be made by anyone, whatever their beliefs.
-But at the same time, we also feel it is important to promote shared access to the oldest known holy places in the landscape – which in Britain are often of Christian or pagan heritage.
+In modern Britain, pilgrimage can be made by anyone, whatever their beliefs.
+We also feel it is important to promote shared access to the oldest known holy places in the landscape – which in Britain are often of Christian or pagan heritage.
 An important question for us is how to make the land’s known devotional heritage – intertwined with one particular faith – a welcoming, inclusive and open place to a contemporary Britain that flourishes in its diversity.

 We see pilgrimage, which encourages pilgrims more to practise than to believe, as an invaluable act through which to achieve this openness.
 There are therefore no religious persuasions or particular beliefs in the BPT’s approach to pilgrimage.
 Instead, we seek to make pilgrimage open, accessible and welcoming to all.